getpatchwork/patchwork/docs/deployment/installation.rst

 -------------------------------------------------------------

-The `tools` directory of the Patchwork distribution contains a file named `post-receive.hook` which is a sample git hook that can be used to automatically update patches to the `Accepted` state when corresponding commits are pushed via git.
+The `tools` directory of the Patchwork distribution contains a file named `post-receive.hook` which is a sample Git hook that can be used to automatically update patches to the `Accepted` state when corresponding commits are pushed via Git.

 To install this hook, simply copy it to the `.git/hooks` directory on your server, name it `post-receive`, and make it executable.